reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

     ).toEqual([
 ```

-After those changes, all the tests in `todosSlice.spec.js` should pass, proving that our new RSK slice reducer works exactly the same as the original hand-written reducer!
+After those changes, all the tests in `todosSlice.spec.js` should pass, proving that our new RTK slice reducer works exactly the same as the original hand-written reducer!

 ### Implementing Todo IDs